Application Information

 Faculty Member Information

-Faculty Supervisor Name: Jamil Scott
+Faculty Supervisor Name: Lisa Singh

-Faculty Supervisor Department: Government
+Faculty Supervisor Department: Computer Science and Public Policy

 Faculty Supervisor Email: lisa.singh@georgetown.edu